Mad Dog killings: "Mad Dog" killings (1956–1957)

 Less than one year after his release from prison, Taborsky moved from Hartford to Brooklyn, New York, although he visited Hartford frequently to see his mother, who still lived there.
 Taborsky also married a woman who met him by sending him letters while he was on death row.
-Unhappy with his marriage and unable to find steady work, he soon reunited with Culombe, and the two resumed committing crimes together in September 1956.
+Unhappy with his marriage and unable to find steady work, he soon resumed committing armed robberies in September 1956 and reunited with Culombe in Connecticut with the intent of committing additional crimes together in December 1956.

 Before escalating to murder, Taborsky and Culombe started with a string of burglaries and robberies of businesses in Hartford and Rocky Hill, Connecticut.
 In the robbery of a hotel in December 1956, the hotel's clerk escaped from the two without incurring injuries, but during one liquor store robbery in Hartford on December 4, 1956, the owner, Jack Rosen, was pistol-whipped severely to the point of requiring several stitches after the attack.
 In the robbery of Silas Deane Package Store in Rocky Hill on December 11, 1956, the two pistol-whipped Peter Barone, the store's owner, in the head and robbed his store of at least $100 USD.